Diablos Rojos de Juliaca

 Diablos Rojos is a Peruvian football club, playing in the city of Juliaca, Peru.
-The club was founded in 1965 and plays in Peruvian Tercera División which is the third division of Peruvian football.
+The club was founded in 1965 and plays in Copa Perú which is the fourth division of Peruvian football.

 History

 The club has played at the highest level of Peruvian football on five occasions, from 1983 Torneo Descentralizado until 1985 Torneo Descentralizado, and from 1987 Torneo Descentralizado until 1991 Torneo Descentralizado, when it was relegated.

 In 2008 Copa Perú, the club qualified to the National stage, but was eliminated by IDUNSA of Arequipa in the quarterfinals.

 In 2009 Copa Perú, the club again qualified to the National stage, but was eliminated by León de Huánuco in the semifinals.

 Rivalries

 Diablos Rojos has had a long-standing rivalry with Alfonso Ugarte and Unión Carolina.